hostuser/freckles.old/docs/bootstrap.rst

 What does this do?
 ++++++++++++++++++

 This installs all the requirements that are needed to create a Python virtualenv for `freckles`.
-What exactly those requirements are differs depending on the OS/Distribution that is used.
+What exactly those requirements are differs depending on the OS/Distribution that is used (check the :ref:`Install manually via pip` section for details).
 Then a Python virtual environment is created in ``$HOME/.freckles/opt/venv_freckles`` into which `freckles` and all its requirements are installed (~70mb).

 If a ``$HOME/.profile`` file exists, a line will be added to add ``$HOME/.freckles/bin`` to the users ``$PATH`` environment variable.
 If no such file exists, it's the users responsibility to either add that path, or start `freckles` directly using its path.